DonJayamanne/gitHistoryVSCode/README.md

 # Git History

-View the history of a file (Git log) or the history of a line in a file (Git Blame).<br>
+View the history of a file (Git log) or the history of a line in a file (Git Blame).
-View a previous copy of the file.<br>
+View a previous copy of the file.
-Compare a previous version with the version in the workspace or another.<br>
+Compare a previous version with the version in the workspace or another.
 View commit log details for a selected commit.

 ##Features